Measurement-Induced Phase Transitions in Informational Active Matter

-where $B$ is the collision kernel and $\sigma$ the impact parameter.
+where $B$ is the collision kernel (see SI section \siKinetic) and $\sigma$ the impact parameter.
 If $\phi$ is a quantity that is conserved through the collision, then it remains unchanged and $\frac{d}{dt}\langle \phi\rangle_f=0$.
 This defines a summational collisional invariant for the system.
-For the Boltzmann equation, summational invariants can only be linear combinations of the microscopically conserved quantities, $\mathcal{M} = 1,\, \vec{v},\, |\vec{v}|^2$, which are unchanged during collision by construction \cite{Cercignani1990}.
-Therefore there exist constants $(a,\vec{b},c)$ that define any summational collision invariant:
+For the Boltzmann equation, summational invariants can only be linear combinations of the microscopically conserved quantities, $\mathcal{M} = 1,\, \bm{v},\, |\bm{v}|^2$, which are unchanged during collision by construction \cite{Cercignani1990}.
+Therefore there exist constants $(a,\bm{b},c)$ that define any summational collision invariant:

-For the thinker gas with $\beta\neq 1$, the same procedure of exchanging velocity variables allows a common term to be collected, $g=(D_{fix}+D(\vec{v}))\phi$ for the mixed thinker-passive case, or $g=D(\vec{v})\phi$ more generally.
-This term must satisfy the same condition $g+g_*-g'-g_*'=0$ for it to remain unchanged by collisions (i.e.~be an invariant).
-We will now define a system of moment equations allowing us to specify the constants that characterize the thinker gas collisional invariant.
-Beginning with the MB velocity distribution function in $2$D:
+For the \dname\ gas with $\alpha\neq 1$, the same procedure of exchanging velocity variables allows a common term to be collected, $h=(D_\text{const}+D(\bm{v}))\phi$ for the mixed \dname-passive case, or $h=D(\bm{v})\phi$ more generally.
+This term must satisfy the same condition $h+h_*-h'-h_*'=0$ for it to remain unchanged by collisions (i.e.~be an invariant).
+Beginning with the MB velocity distribution function in $2$D,